Epiisteme/awesome-hyperledger-fabric/CONCEPTS.md

 ## Chaincode and Shim concepts
 - The shim is responsible for starting and coordinating the interaction between the Chaincode implementation and the peer the process is connected to.

+## Defining Anchor Peers
+- Once a peer is defined as an anchor peer for a channel - it automatically is anchor peer for all other channels that it participates in.
+- The anchor tracking is being done at org msp level, even thouh it is defined at channel level.